 On a site in downtown Raleigh that architect Frank Harmon likens to the shape of a pork chop, the North Carolina chapter of the AIA soon will break ground for a new Center for Architecture and Design.

 Harmon’s firm won the commission out of 60 entries in a 2008 competition.
-“We had a compelling site plan,” he said.
+“We had a compelling site plan,” he says.
 “It was a design suited to the needs of the AIA.”

 The 12,000 square-foot building will serve as home to the NCAIA staff of five, with potential to grow over time.
 A coffee shop and gallery will grace the Peace Street entrance, with the top floor’s 3,900 square feet reserved for tenants.